Plans from $29 · One-time payment · No subscription See Pricing

 Common Questions

 After an accident, your vehicle carries a permanent accident history on Carfax and AutoCheck.
-Even after perfect repairs, buyers will pay less for it — typically 10–25% less than a comparable vehicle with a clean history.
-Insurance companies are required to compensate you for this loss in most states.
-They often use the "17c formula" — a methodology created by State Farm to minimize payouts — which caps diminished value at 10% of vehicle value and applies heavy mileage penalties.
-Real-world market data typically shows a significantly larger loss.
+Even after perfect repairs, buyers will pay less for it.
+Typically 10–25% less than a comparable car with a clean history.
+Most states require insurers to compensate you for that loss.
+The catch is that they tend to lean on the "17c formula" (a methodology State Farm originally designed to keep payouts down), which caps diminished value at 10% of vehicle value and stacks heavy mileage penalties on top.
+Real-world market data usually shows a much larger loss than 17c will admit to.

-No. Claim Maximizer is designed for self-representation — it gives you the same professional, documented approach that adjusters respond to, without attorney fees.
-That said, for claims over $10,000, claims involving injuries, or where your own insurer is acting in bad faith (unreasonable delays, denying valid claims without explanation), consulting an attorney is always worth considering.
+No. Claim Maximizer is built for self-representation.
+It gives you the same documented, statute-cited approach that adjusters actually respond to, without the attorney fee.
+That said, if the claim is over $10,000, if there are injuries involved, or if your own insurer is acting in bad faith (unreasonable delays, denying valid claims without explanation), it's worth talking to a lawyer.
 Most personal injury attorneys offer free consultations.
-For first-party claims against your own insurer, the escalation toolkit includes an unfair practices notice to document their conduct.
+For first-party claims, the escalation toolkit includes an unfair practices notice to document the insurer's conduct in case you do.

-After purchase, you receive an access code by email.
-Enter it on the site to unlock your claim package.
-The Starter plan gives you 6 months of access, and the Pro plan gives you 12 months.
-You can return, update your information, generate updated letters, or print documents anytime during that period.
-After your access period ends, if you need continued access or are filing a new claim, a new purchase is required.
+After purchase, you get an access code by email.
+Enter it on the site to unlock the claim package.
+Starter gives you 6 months of access, Pro gives you 12.
+During that window you can come back any time, update your info, regenerate letters, or print documents.
+Once the window closes, you'll need a new purchase if you want continued access or are filing a new claim.

-Some claims still apply even if you were at fault.
+Some claims still apply, even if you were at fault.
 First-party diminished value claims are available in 11 states (GA, KS, NC, VA, LA, MD, NH, OR, PA, SC, WA).
-MedPay, lost wages (if covered under your own policy), and personal property claims may also still apply.
-The tool detects your state and guides you on what's available based on your situation.
+MedPay, lost wages (if covered under your own policy), and personal property claims may still apply too.
+The tool detects your state and tells you which paths are open based on your situation.

 Yes, in most cases.
-Insurance adjusters deal with professional demand letters regularly and respond to them.
-A documented demand letter with supporting evidence and a clear claim amount signals that you know your rights and are prepared to escalate — which changes the negotiation dynamic.
-Most claims settle through the letter-and-negotiation process without going to court or the DOI.
-The escalation toolkit is there for cases where additional pressure is needed.
+Adjusters deal with professional demand letters all the time and respond to them.
+A documented letter with supporting evidence and a clear claim amount signals that you know your rights and are willing to escalate, and that changes the negotiation.
+Most claims settle through the letter-and-negotiation phase without ever reaching court or the DOI.
+The escalation toolkit is for the cases that need more pressure.

-No. Claim Maximizer provides informational tools and document templates only — it is not a law firm and does not provide legal advice.
-Insurance laws vary by state and individual circumstances differ.
-For complex claims, disputes involving significant amounts, or situations where your own insurer is acting in bad faith, consulting with a licensed attorney in your state is recommended.
-Bad faith is a legal doctrine that applies to first-party claims (between you and your own insurer) — pursuing a bad faith claim requires legal representation.
+No. Claim Maximizer provides informational tools and document templates only.
+It isn't a law firm and doesn't give legal advice.
+Insurance laws vary by state, and individual circumstances differ.
+For complicated claims, disputes involving large amounts, or situations where your own insurer is acting in bad faith, talk to a licensed attorney in your state.
+Bad faith is a legal doctrine that applies to first-party claims (between you and your own insurer), and pursuing a bad-faith claim needs actual legal representation.

 All 50 states plus the District of Columbia.
-The tool includes state-specific statute of limitations, first-party DV eligibility, small claims court limits, and the correct Department of Insurance for each state — all pre-loaded.
+The tool comes with state-specific statute of limitations, first-party DV eligibility, small claims court limits, and the correct Department of Insurance for each state, all pre-loaded.

-Claim Maximizer is built for property damage claims you can handle yourself.
-But some situations need legal help — and we'll tell you that upfront.
+Claim Maximizer is built for property-damage claims you can handle yourself.
+Some situations need actual legal help, and we'll tell you that upfront rather than pretending otherwise.

 • Property-damage-only claims (no injuries)